liuaber/Loggamma-Generalized-Inference/README.md

-# Gamma Generalized Inference Project
+# Loggamma Generalized Inference Project

 This repository contains implementation and examples for generalized p-values and confidence intervals for Gamma and log-Gamma quantiles